Tushar-Siddik/simplespinner/README.md

 # simplespinner jQuery plugin
-A simple spinner that even allows to multiple spinners on a signle page
+A simple spinner with a customizable label.

 ## Setup